Murderdolls: Reunion, Women and Children Last and breakup (2010–2011)

 For Women and Children Last, Jordison and Wednesday 13 confessed to VerdamMnis Magazine that they consider this new release to be their very first album, as this is the first time they "sat down together to write songs and the production is a far better than from Beyond the Valley of the Murderdolls.
 They also revealed to the magazine that the CD was recorded in a mansion upon the Hollywood Hills, which encouraged them "to create their own sound with no influence from the outside world", as they were secluded.

 The album was released on August 31, 2010, through Roadrunner Records.

 The band promoted the album on the Women & Children Last World Tour, on which they supported Guns N' Roses on a handful of European dates, performed on the main stage at the UK edition of the Ozzfest, supported Rob Zombie and Alice Cooper on the Halloween Hootenanny Tour (Jordison performed double duty with Zombie and the Murderdolls), and performed on Fuel TV's The Daily Habit.
 The band was expected to embark upon a headlining tour of North America in December, followed by a tour of the United Kingdom in January, before returning to Australia for the first time in 8 years to co-headline the Soundwave Festival.

 The band announced that, along with their North America tour, Violent Night, Deadly Night Tour, they were releasing a music video for the song "Nowhere" from Women and Children Last on November 29, 2010.
 However, On November 29, 2010, it was announced that the Violent Night, Deadly Night Tour was canceled, due to family issues.

 The last time the Murderdolls performed together was April 24, 2011.
-This final gig marked the last time Joey and 13 spoke.
+This final gig marked the last time Joey and 13 spoke for five years.
 In March 2013, Wednesday 13 announced in an interview that the Murderdolls had split for good in 2011.